 - What does your past medical history point to in terms of the popping in your shoulder?

-If the answer has something to do with past traumas, chances are you should consult a physician.
+If the answer has something to do with past traumas, then you should consult a physician.

 The therapies offered at CELLAXYS use the body’s natural regenerative properties to provide a suitable environment for the tissues mentioned above to regrow and restore themselves.
-By providing this environment, the stem cell and platelet rich plasma therapies we offer can help to manage and eliminate the pains which may come after chronic shoulder popping.
+The autologous stem cell and platelet-rich plasma therapies we offer can help manage and/or eliminate the pains which may come after chronic shoulder popping.